VCCE/VCC/acia/ReadMe.txt

 port COM20 and COM21 together.
 I used acia.dll to connect to COM20
 and PuTTy to connect to COM21.
 This allowed me to simulate connecting with a terminal.
-Also tested with a USRobotics faxmodem via a Radio Shack USB to serial adapter and windows legacy USBSER driver (which was a pia to install) on COM3.
+Also tested with a USRobotics faxmodem via a Radio Shack USB to serial adapter and the legacy USBSER driver, which was a PIA to setup in Windows 10.